vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 - Reward metrics are calculated for each combination of [reward type, party, market].
  The calculation used for the reward metric is specific to each reward type.

--  A transfer is made to the reward account(s) for a specific reward type, for one or more markets.
-This is either a one-off transfer for a single market, or a recurring transfer for one, several, or all markets.
-(See [transfers](./0057-TRAN-transfers.md).)
+-  At the end of the epoch:

-- At the end of the epoch, the entire balance of each reward account is distributed to the parties with a non-zero reward metric pro-rata by their reward metric.
+   1. Recurring reward transfers (set up by the parties funding the rewards) are made to the reward account(s) for a specific reward type, for one or more markets in scope where the total reward metric is `>0`.
+See [transfers](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts).

-If the sum of all reward metrics is zero, the balance rolls over to the next epoch.
+   2. Then the entire balance of each reward account is distributed to the parties with a non-zero reward metric for that reward type and market, pro-rata by their reward metric.

 ## Reward metrics